skip to main content

 Representatives of Iran and the United States, which have had no diplomatic relations since shortly after the 1979 revolution, held talks on the nuclear programme last week in Oman.

-A Swiss foreign ministry spokesman told AFP that Oman would host talks in Geneva next week, without providing further details.
+A Swiss foreign ministry spokesman said that Oman would host talks in Geneva next week, without providing further details.

 Videos verified by AFP showed people in Iran this week chanting anti-government slogans despite the ongoing crackdown, as the clerical leadership celebrated the anniversary of the Islamic revolution.